Sj2252/Windows-Assistant/README.md

    python modular_assistant/main.py
    ```

-> [!TIP]
 > **External Dependencies**: This project uses `PyAudio`.
-On some Windows systems, you may need to install it via `pip install pipwin && pipwin install pyaudio` if the standard install fails.
+On some Windows systems may need to install it via `pip install pipwin && pipwin install pyaudio`

 ## Visual Overview